-During the three and nine months ended September 30, 2023, we recognized a \$0.01 million loss and \$0.5 million gain, respectively, on the change in the fair value of our warrant liability (2022 - \$1.2 million gain and a \$3.5 million gain, respectively).
-The changes in fair value were based on several factors including changes in the market price of our shares from CAD\$0.14 on December 31, 2022 to CAD\$0.07 on September 30, 2023, and from CAD\$0.51 on December 31, 2021 to CAD\$0.19 on September 30, 2022, as well as decreases in the remaining terms of the various series of warrants, and changes in estimated future volatility of our common shares.
+During the year ended December 31, 2023, we recognized a \$0.6 million gain on the change in the fair value of our warrant liability (2022 -\$3.9 million gain).
+The changes in fair value were based on several factors including changes in the market price of our shares to CAD\$0.07 on December 31, 2023 from CAD\$0.14 on December 31, 2022, and CAD\$0.51 on December 31, 2021, the revaluation of 2.1 million new liability classified warrants issued in the current year, as well as decreases in the remaining terms of the various series of warrants, and changes in estimated future volatility of our common shares.
 Gains and losses resulting from the revaluation of warrant liability are non-cash and do not impact our cash flows.